While many clinicians are familiar with locum tenens as a means to practice medicine, some may not fully understand the advantages and downsides.

-If you’re interested in becoming a locum tenens provider, or even if you’re just curious about what some of the perceived benefits and disadvantages are, we have put together this page to help you learn all about the pros and cons of locum tenens.
+If you’ve considered becoming a locum tenens provider, or if you’re just curious about what some of the benefits and perceived disadvantages are, we have put together this page to help you learn all about the pros and cons of locum tenens.

-When you work a locum tenens job placement, you have more freedom to focus on what really matters in medicine.
-You won’t have to worry about being bogged down by business administration tasks from practices.
+When you work a locum tenens assignment, you have more freedom to focus on what really matters to you – practicing medicine.
+You won’t be hindered by many of the administrative tasks facing clinicians in traditional practice environments.

 We can’t say for certain if locum tenens is the right choice for you.
 There are many different factors to consider, and the answer is different for each person.

-We hope that these pros and cons have helped you become better informed about locum tenens and that you are now closer to what you are deciding to do.
+We hope that these pros and cons have helped you become better informed about locum tenens and will be helpful in choosing whether or not locum tenens is right for you.